eclipse/mraa/README.md

 use mraa_init_json_platform().
 Also building this way means the mraa.node includes a static version of libmraa rather than relying on a dynamic library in /usr/lib.

+Subplatforms (i.e. Firmata) have to be added manually with this kind of install from your application, as shown in [this example](examples/javascript/firmata.js).

 Installing on Intel 32bit Yocto based opkg image
 ------------------------------------------------